jpercent/catena/README.md

 loaded into memory.
 Both cache-misses and cache-hits increment the pin count and update the statistics.

-Each array resides in its own directory on the local filesystem.
-Each array directory consists of an array descriptor and 0 or more segments files.

-The array descriptor file represents the ondisk meta data for the array.
-It consists of the array type, length and unique identifier.
+##### Keys

-When an array is created a descriptor is also created.
+When an array is created an ArrayDescriptor and CompositeKey, the master key, are also created.
 The descriptor is passed the master key.
 The master key is a CompositeKey whose first component is the base directory and the array name concatenated together.

-##### Keys

-The first segment of an array is associated with a CompositeKey whose first component is the master key and whose second component is 0.
 As elements are added to the end of the array at some point the array append split boundary is crossed a new segment will be created.

 Segments are always created on an even object boundary - an element of